 The easement holder documents and communicates recommendations resulting from inspections, and ensures compliance with the terms of the easement.
 The Foundation works with property owners not only to preserve a property's historical character, but to find solutions for making the site code-compliant, economically viable, and a desirable places to live, work or visit.

-Easement Holder Responsibilities
+Easement Grantee Responsibilities

 The Foundation, as a qualified conservation easement holding organization, upholds the following principles: